CEFWrappers v1.02 A freeware MFC Class

 - All places which show CEF integration in a typical MFC MDI application

-implemented using embedded resources in the demo application.
-This is implemented
+which is implemented using embedded resources in the demo application.
+This

 - Please note that the sample application is a bare bones example of CEF